eslint/css/docs/rules/no-invalid-import-placement.md

 ## When Not to Use It

-If you don't care about the placement of `@import` rules in your stylesheets, you can safely disable this rule.
+You can disable this rule if your stylesheets don't use `@import` or if you're not concerned about the impact of incorrect placement on style loading.

 ## Prior Art